 Probiotics are super essential for your digestive system and they really make a difference in supporting your immune system!
-So let me introduce you to a delicious way of getting more probitiotics into your diet.
+So let me introduce you to a delicious way of getting more probitiotics into your diet by making your own Coconut Milk Kefir.

 So what do I do with my Coconut Milk Kefir?
 I usually drink my kefir pure or with a dash of cinnamon or turmeric but it also makes a great mango lassie or salad sauce with fresh herbs or as a replacement for buttermilk in vegan cake recipes.
 It’s also perfect to add to your smoothies and granola.
 I have heard that you can also create kefir sour cream by using coconut cream instead of coconut milk but I still have to give this a try.